Gringo Trails

 Gringo Trails is a 2013 feature-length documentary film directed by anthropologist Pegi Vail of New York University.
 The film follows the positive and negative impacts of travel and tourism on numerous communities across the globe, including Thailand, Bolivia, Mali (Timbuktu) and Bhutan, documenting how communities thrive, adapt, or deteriorate in the face of mass tourism, "one of the most powerful globalizing forces of our time."

 Yossi Ghinsberg

 The film features Israeli adventurer and author, Yossi Ghinsberg, who, in 1981, survived for three weeks after being stranded in the Bolivian jungle.
 In Gringo Trails, Ghinsberg returns to the jungle and the community who assisted in his rescue, and discusses how they have adapted to the influx of tourism in the wake of his own survival story, and assists them in the development of their own ecolodge, Chalalan.
-Ghinsberg's story is the subject of Jungle (2017 film), a survival thriller film directed by Greg McLean and starring Daniel Radcliffe in the role of Ghinsberg.
+Ghinsberg's story is the subject of Jungle, a survival thriller film directed by Greg McLean and starring Daniel Radcliffe in the role of Ghinsberg.